Skip to main content

 • Zest handles payment.
 When you cancel or refund here, the money goes back to the customer via Stripe or Adyen.

-• Shopify handles fulfillment.
-If a gift has been accepted and a Child Order already exists in Shopify, canceling in Zest does not stop Shopify from shipping the order.
+• Your ecommerce platform handles fulfillment.
+If a gift has been accepted and a Child Order already exists, canceling in Zest does not automatically stop your ecommerce platform from shipping the order — unless you check the Request order cancellation option during cancellation.

 • Downstream systems (e.g., ShipStation, your 3PL): If the order has been pushed to a fulfillment center, you need to cancel it there, too.